On this page

 Register with Bullying.
 No Way!

 Each year thousands of schools across the country register their participation.
-You can register your school too.
+You can register your school too on the Bullying No Way website.

 Encourage student participation in your school